suchipi/irregular-js/README.md

 irRegExp.compile().test('george'); // => true
 ```

-Because the methods of an IrRegExp are re-evaluated at compile-time, you can create methods that rely on other values and then just recompile your irRegExp instance to update them.
+Because the methods of an IrRegExp are re-evaluated at compile-time, you can create methods that rely on other values and then just recompile your IrRegExp instance to update them.

 ## TODO